-This presentation contains forward-looking statements, including statements made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, that may include but are not limited to: our strategy and plans; the size and scope of our pivotal Phase 3 trial and its likelihood of success; the interpretation of clinical data generated in interim analyses of an open-label study; the FDA's response to a Citizen's Petition filed against simufilam; the initiation and progression of a scientific inquiry undertaken by CUNY and the publication of its results; the restoration of scientific reputations; the treatment of Alzheimer's disease; the status of current and future clinical studies with simufilam; the efficacy of simufilam in humans; the publication of an analysis regarding the expected rate of cognitive decline in people with Alzheimer's disease; results of our EOP2 meeting with FDA; our ability to expand therapeutic indications for simufilam outside of Alzheimer's disease; expected cash use in future periods; clinical data presented at the 2021 Alzheimer's Association International Conference (AAIC), including a subsequent erratum regarding visual errors not caught in proofing; a technical paper published in 2017 in Neurobiology of Aging and a subsequent erratum regarding a visual error not caught in proofing; verbal commentaries made by our employees; and potential benefits, if any, of the our product candidates.
+This presentation contains forward-looking statements, including statements made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, that may include but are not limited to: our strategy and plans; the size and scope of our pivotal Phase 3 trial and its likelihood of success; the interpretation of clinical data generated in interim analyses of an open-label study; plans to announce clinical results of our open-label or CMS study and the timing thereof; the initiation and progression of a scientific inquiry undertaken by CUNY and the publication of its results; the restoration of scientific reputations; the treatment of Alzheimer's disease; the status of current and future clinical studies with simufilam; the efficacy of simufilam in humans; the publication of an analysis regarding the expected rate of cognitive decline in people with Alzheimer's disease; our ability to expand therapeutic indications for simufilam outside of Alzheimer's disease; the development path for SavaDx and the use of alternative methods of detection; expected cash use in future periods; clinical data presented at the 2021 Alzheimer's Association International Conference (AAIC), including a subsequent erratum regarding visual errors not caught in proofing; a technical paper published in 2017 in Neurobiology of Aging and a subsequent erratum regarding a visual error not caught in proofing; verbal commentaries made by our employees; and potential benefits, if any, of the our product candidates.
 These statements may be identified by words such as "may," "anticipate," "believe," "could," "expect," "forecast," "intend," "plan," "possible," "potential," and other words and terms of similar meaning.

 Drug development and commercialization involve a high degree of risk, and only a small number of research and development programs result in regulatory approval and subsequent commercialization of a product.
-Our clinical results from earlier-stage clinical trials may not be indicative of full results or results from later-stage or larger scale clinical trials and do not ensure regulatory approval.
+In addition, our clinical results from earlier-stage clinical trials may not be indicative of full results or results from later-stage or larger scale clinical trials and do not ensure regulatory approval.
+Also, our interim data and analysis should not be relied upon as predictive of full study results for the open-label study, or any other study.
 You should not place undue reliance on these statements or any scientific data we present or publish.